 Comparing Models

 One of the common concerns and questions in any model development is determining how “good” a model is or how well it performs.
-There are many different factors that determine this and most depend on the goals for the model.
+There are many different factors that determine this and most of them depend on the goals for the model.
 There are typically two different purposes for modeling - estimation and prediction.
 Estimation quantifies the expected change in our target variable associated with some relationship or change in the predictor variables.
 Prediction on the other hand is focused on predicting new target observations.
 However, these goals are rarely seen in isolation as most people desire a blend of these goals for their models.
 This section will cover many of the popular metrics for model assessment.

 The first thing to remember about model assessment is that a model is only “good” in context with another model.
 All of these model metrics are truly model comparisons.
 Is an accuracy of 80% good?
 Depends!
 If the previous model used has an accuracy of 90%, then no the new model is not good.
 However, if the previous model used has an accuracy of 70%, then yes the model is good.
 Although we will show many of the calculations, at no place will we say that you must meet a certain threshold for your models to be considered “good” because these metrics are designed for comparison.